Nonac/PIMS/Report/System_implementation/HongjieYuan.md

 create a data with barrier_type “out” and generate the time of “time_in”.
-When the car leaves the garage, it looks up the finance status in the database based on the username, and calculates the current charge based on the difference between the time the car exits and enters, and updates the finance status.
+When the car leaves the garage, it looks up the finance status in the database based on the username, and calculates the current charge based on the difference between the time the car exits and enters, and updates the finance status.We calculate the parking fee at a price of one pound per second, this does not represent the real situation, just for the convenience of demonstration
 ```
 {
 "data_type":"parking",   //parking info